cmu-sei/iides/examples/example3.md

 - **`Industry subsector`**:
  Transit and Ground Passenger Transportation (*48.5*) &mdash; This subsector includes industries providing passenger transportation, such as buses and taxis.
 - **`Business`**:
- Uber operates as a technology company offering ridesharing, food delivery, and transportation services globally, with a division focused on developing autonomous vehicle technology.
+ Tech Solutions operates as a technology company offering various software and IT services globally, with a division focused on developing proprietary software technology.
 - **`Incident role`**:
  Beneficiary (*B*) &mdash; The organization accepted trade secrets, customer lists, intellectual property, etc. that the insider obtained through the incident.